CSC160 (UG20) 01

 • Available after Feb 24, 2021 at 9am

-Recall the program we wrote that asks the user for LaTeX: m , LaTeX: x , and LaTeX: b and then solves for LaTeX: y in the equation LaTeX: y = mx+b :
+Recall the program we wrote that asks the user for LaTeX: mm , LaTeX: xx , and LaTeX: bb and then solves for LaTeX: yy in the equation LaTeX: y = mx+by=mx+b :

 1